Have you ever heard this joke before?

-When it comes to reporting website metrics, average rate is about as much use as one of those fetid SEO companies that promise you ‘page 1 of Google guaranteed!’
+When it comes to reporting website metrics, average rates are about as much use as one of those fetid SEO companies that promise you ‘page 1 of Google guaranteed!’

-Imagine you’ve got a microsite comprising 9 pages (it’s an example, so let’s keep it simple).
+Imagine you’ve got a microsite comprising 9 pages:

 Average exit rate across those pages is 71%.